RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

   * From 02 November 2020 on, there will be study rooms available on campus for the students.
 They are intended for those students who are on campus to attend an on-campus class and who wish to participate in one of the online activities before or after the on-campus class.
 You can find terms of use below under the topic ‘study rooms on campus’.
   * From 26 October on, the main canteen (‚Mensa‘) will be open daily from 11:30am – 2pm and offer a limited choice of meals.
 If you wish to eat there you must book a seat up to 48 hours in advance via [the Studierendenwerk website](https://www.stw-d.de/).

+Latest updated: 02 December 2020: general information; teaching and studying;
-Latest updated: 01 December 2020: Main points in brief.
+study room on campus; 01 December 2020: Main points in brief.

 ## Students